Ku band: Indonesia

 The ITU has categorized Indonesia as Region P, countries with very high rain precipitation.
 This statement has made many people unsure about using Ku-band (11 – 18 GHz) in Indonesia.
 Using frequencies higher than 10 GHz in a heavy rain area usually gives poor results.
 This problem can be solved by using an appropriate link budget when designing the wireless communication link.
 Higher power can overcome the loss to rain fade.

 Measurements of rain attenuation in Indonesia have been done for satellite communication links in Padang, Cibinong, Surabaya and Bandung.
 The DAH Model for rain attenuation prediction is valid for Indonesia, as is the ITU model.
 The DAH model has become an ITU recommendation since 2001 (Recommendation No. ITU-R P.618-7).
 This model can create a 99.7% available link so that Ku-band can be applied in Indonesia.

 Use of the Ku-band for satellite communications in tropical regions like Indonesia is becoming more frequent.
 Several satellites above Indonesia have Ku-band transponders, and even Ka band transponders.
-Newskies (NSS 6), launched in December 2002 and positioned at 95° East, contains only Ku-band transponders with a footprint on Indonesia (Sumatra, Java, Borneo, Celebes, Bali, Nusa Tenggara, Moluccas).
+NSS 6, launched in December 2002 and positioned at 95° East, contains only Ku-band transponders with a footprint on Indonesia (Sumatra, Java, Borneo, Celebes, Bali, Nusa Tenggara, Moluccas).
 NSS 6 is intended to be replaced by SES-12 at the same location, which launched in June 2018 and carries 54 Ku-band transponders.
-The iPSTAR satellite, launched in 2004 also uses Ku band footprints.
-Other satellites that provides Ku band covers Indonesia are Palapa D, MEASAT 3/3A, JCSAT-4B, AsiaSat 5, ST 2, Chinasat 11, Korea Telecom Koreasat 8/ABS 2 (2nd half 2013), and SES-8.
+The IPSTAR 1 satellite, launched in 2004 also uses Ku band footprints.
+Other satellites that provides Ku band covers Indonesia are MEASAT-3b, JCSAT-4B, AsiaSat 5, ST-2, Chinasat 11, Koreasat 8/ABS-2, SES-8, SES-9, Telkom-3S, and Nusantara Satu.